 Strong personal interests, and sports in which you excel.

+We hope you found this article useful.
 For questions or clarifications, feel free to reach out.
 Thanks for reading, and good luck!